Trusted WordPress tutorials, when you need them most.

 Here are other guides you may want to check out to secure your website:

 We hope this article helped you learn how to restrict usernames in WordPress.
-You may also want to look at our tutorials on how to improve WordPress SEO and the best AI chatbot software for your website.
+You may also want to look at our expert picks of the best user management plugins for WordPress and our article on how to allow users to hide or show passwords on the WordPress login screen.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.